Does a Business Owners Insurance Policy Cover Theft?

 A burglary involves illegally entering your place of business to commit theft.
 This can include unlawful entry without force, or more commonly, forcible entry.
 This can include someone breaking-in overnight, commonly thru a window, the roof, or the popular smash-and-grab technique.

 A robbery is simply a forced theft of property or money under the threat of violence.

 Employee theft is the theft of an business’ assets without permission.
 While money is the most common asset stolen from a small business, others include time, supplies, merchandise and even company data.

 Identity theft is a rapidly increasing form of theft where a person obtains personally identifiable information.
 This can include social security numbers, credit card details, bank account information, etc.

-Does Business Insurance Cover Theft?
+Commercial Insurance: Does it Cover Theft?

 There are three policy forms of property insurance and each has it’s specific scopes of coverage.